adusachev/scanplot/README.md

 ## Input data requirements

-The algorithm supports only 3 channel RGB images.
+The algorithm supports both grayscale and RGB images.
-Scatter plot may have several markers of any shape and color.
+Scatter plot may have several marker types of any shape and color.

 Input data that is **not supported**: